SONY official logo SONY

 Company history and background logo History and Background

-Sony Group Corporation, originally Tokyo Tsushin Kogyo (Tokyo Telecommunications Engineering Corporation), was founded in 1946 by Masaru Ibuka and Akio Morita.
-Initially a small electronics repair shop, it grew into a global technology and entertainment giant.
-Key milestones include the introduction of the world's first transistor radio (TR-55) in 1955, the iconic Walkman portable cassette player in 1979, the PlayStation game console in 1994, and the acquisition of Columbia Pictures in 1989, marking a significant expansion into the entertainment industry.
-Sony has continuously evolved, adapting to technological shifts and diversifying its business segments.
+Sony Group Corporation was founded in 1946 as Tokyo Tsushin Kogyo (Tokyo Telecommunications Engineering Corporation) by Masaru Ibuka and Akio Morita.
+Initially focused on repairing radios, the company quickly moved into manufacturing its own products.
+Key milestones include the introduction of the world's first transistor radio in 1955, the groundbreaking Sony Walkman personal cassette player in 1979, the original PlayStation game console in 1994, and the establishment of its motion picture and music divisions.
+Sony has evolved from a consumer electronics manufacturer to a diversified entertainment and technology giant.

 Company business area logo Core Business Areas

-• Entertainment, Technology & Services (ET&S): This segment includes a wide range of consumer electronics such as televisions (Bravia), cameras (Alpha, Cyber-shot), audio equipment, mobile communications (Xperia smartphones), and imaging sensors, which are also supplied to other manufacturers.
+• Entertainment, Technology & Services (ET&S): This segment covers a wide range of electronics, including televisions (Bravia), audio equipment, cameras (Alpha, Cyber-shot), and professional solutions.
+It also includes mobile communications (Xperia smartphones).
+Competitors include Samsung, LG, Apple, and Canon.

-• Music: Sony Music Entertainment is one of the largest music corporations globally, involved in recorded music, music publishing, and artist management, with a vast catalog and diverse roster of artists.
+• Music: Sony Music Entertainment is one of the largest music companies globally, with a vast catalog of recorded music and music publishing operations.
+Competitors include Universal Music Group and Warner Music Group.

 leadership logo Leadership and Structure

-Sony Group Corporation is headquartered in Tokyo, Japan.
-Its leadership is structured with a Board of Directors overseeing the company's strategy and governance, and an Executive Team responsible for day-to-day operations.
-Kenichiro Yoshida serves as the Chairman, President and CEO.
-The company operates through a matrix structure with global divisions responsible for its various business segments.
+Sony Group Corporation is led by a Board of Directors and its Corporate Executive Officers.
+Kenichiro Yoshida serves as President and CEO.
+The company operates under a holding company structure with its various business divisions functioning as distinct entities.

 Top Products and Market Share